 We may be missing out on truly enjoying our food.
 We may be missing out on being in the moment, keeping our senses alive and sharp, or maybe making a new friend.

 Slow down, smell the coffee, see the trees, the people, LIFE.
-We are all connected in one way or another.
+We are all connected in one way or another (and I don’t mean just by cell phone).
 Let’s stay that way and enjoy our lives more fully too.
 Being totally aware of what your senses and body tell you is a form of meditation.